 Improving Lung Cancer Diagnostics

-Our lung cancer detection team has the only board certified interventional pulmonologist in the region.
-Through minimally invasive procedures that combine ultrasound, endoscopy and imaging, sampling of the lungs, pleura and lymph nodes can be done as an outpatient procedure with minimal discomfort and faster results.
+Our lung cancer detection team has the only board-certified interventional pulmonologist in the region.
+Through minimally invasive procedures, we can sample lung tissue as an outpatient procedure with minimal discomfort and faster results.

 Video Assisted Lobectomy

-Aurora BayCare offers a minimally invasive way to perform lobectomies called video-assisted thorascopic (VATS) lobectomy.
+Aurora BayCare offers a minimally invasive way to perform lobectomies called video-assisted thoracoscopic (VATS) lobectomy.

 A VATS lobectomy offers great long-term clinical outcomes.
 It's more comfortable than a conventional lobectomy and provides several other immediate benefits: